PUPIL PREMIUM (AND FREE SCHOOL MEALS)

 Article 29 UNCRC

 ‘Governments must provide extra money for the children of families in need’

 In our context, some Pupil Premium students flourish but others have the following barriers to achieving in school, known to us by the use of performance, attendance and behaviour data as well as frequent discussions with the students themselves:

-In 2018 our PP students performed in line with the previous cohort in terms of their Progress 8 score maintaining the reduction made in 2017 between their performance and that of other students nationally.
-However, In the core basics measure of a good pass in both English and maths outcomes 9.5% (4 students) less of the PP cohort achieved this threshold than in 2017.
-Improving outcomes in the basics is a key focus for the school as is reducing further all differences between the attainment and progress of PP students and other students within the school and nationally.
-The school recognises that for most progress measures the overall progress of Pupil Premium students is not yet good enough and funding is earmarked for further academic support, especially in English and maths.
+Improving outcomes in the basics is a key focus for the school, as is reducing further differences between the attainment and progress of PP students and other students within the school and nationally.
+The school recognises that for most progress measures, the overall progress of Pupil Premium students is not yet good enough and funding is earmarked for further academic support, especially in English and maths.

-We recognise that the attendance of Pupil Premium students was below national averages as was persistent absence.
-We are therefore allocating additional funding next year to improve this situation, knowing that good attendance is crucial in giving students the best chance to secure better attainment.
-We are investing in a staff post to support PP specifically with their attendance.
+In 2018 we recognised that the attendance of Pupil Premium students was below national averages, as was persistent absence.
+We allocated significant resources and focus to address this and for 2019 PP attendance and PA were better than national average.
+We have continued to allocate additional funding in 2020 to embed this improvement, knowing that good attendance is crucial in giving students the best chance to secure better attainment.
+This year, we have continued, once again, to invest in a staff post to support PP specifically with their attendance.

 The Staff and Governors of the Regis School are committed to working in partnership with students and parents / carers to ensure that provision is made which guarantees learning for all students so that everyone makes maximum progress and reaches their potential.
 Our curriculum is designed to meet the needs of all groups of students and is constantly reviewed to ensure it meets this objective.